usgraphics/usgc-machine-report/README.md

 What is it?
 A machine information report used at [United States Graphics Company](https://x.com/usgraphics)

-It is a bash script installed a remote server.
-Basic information about the server is displayed when a user logs in to the server using ssh.
+"Machine Report" is basic information about the server that's displayed when a user logs in to the server using ssh.
 It's similar to Neofetch.

 <img src="https://github.com/usgraphics/TR-100/assets/8161031/2a8412dd-09de-45ff-8dfb-e5c6b6f19212" width="500" />